-Henry County Schools has and will continue to explore opportunities to collaborate with Wallace Community College Dothan as well as all local institutes of higher learning to provide student access to the Career Technical Education (CTE).
+Henry County Schools in collaboration with Wallace Community College, work to provide Henry County students access to the numerous classes offered at the various locations including our high schools and the Dothan and Eufaula campuses of Wallace.
+These programs coordinate and integrate workbased learning opportunities for our students that provide interaction with industry professionals.
 The LEA and schools also collaborate with the Enterprise/Ozark Community College Aviation Center for students interested in aviation careers.